EndPointCorp/end-point-blog/2015/07/01/how-fast-is-pgupgrade-anyway.html.md

 very painful process, requiring a lot of downtime.
 While there were other solutions (such as [Bucardo](https://bucardo.org/wiki/Bucardo)) that allowed little (or even zero) downtime, setting them up was a large complex task.
 Enter
-[the pg_upgrade program](http://www.postgresql.org/docs/current/static/pgupgrade.html), which attempts to upgrade a cluster with minimal downtime.
+[the pg_upgrade program](https://www.postgresql.org/docs/current/static/pgupgrade.html), which attempts to upgrade a cluster with minimal downtime.
 Just how fast is it?
-I grew tired of answering this question from clients with vague answers such as "it depends" and "really, really fast" and decided to generate some data for ballpark answers.
+I grew tired of answering this question from clients with vague answers such as “it depends” and “really, really fast” and decided to generate some data for ballpark answers.

-Spoiler: it's either about 3.5 times as fast as pg_dump, or insanely fast at a flat 15 seconds or so.
-Before going further, let's discuss the methodology used.
+Spoiler: it’s either about 3.5 times as fast as pg_dump, or insanely fast at a flat 15 seconds or so.
+Before going further, let’s discuss the methodology used.

 I used the venerable pgbench program to generate some sample tables and data, and then upgraded the resulting database, going from Postgres version 9.3 to 9.4.
 The pgbench program comes with Postgres, and simply requires an **--initialize** argument to create the test tables.
-There is also a **--scale** argument you can provide to increase the amount of initial data - each increment increases the number of rows in the largest table, pgbench_accounts, by one hundred thousand rows.
+There is also a **--scale** argument you can provide to increase the amount of initial data—each increment increases the number of rows in the largest table, pgbench_accounts, by one hundred thousand rows.
 Here are the scale runs I did, along with the number of rows and overall database size for each level:

 <table class="gsm">
 <caption>Effect of --scale</caption>